egch/1Z0-829-preparation/docs/wiley.md

 - javac --add-exports [DONE]
 - modules provided by jdk!!!!
 [DONE]

-- The addFirst() and addLast() are in the Queue interface, not Deque
+- The addFirst() and addLast() are in the Queue interface, not Deque [DONE]

-- A. Set.of(1f,2f,3f,4f).stream() not predictable
-- NumberFormat.getCurrencyInstance(Locale.UK)
+- NumberFormat.getCurrencyInstance(Locale.UK) [DONE]
 -  The first line contains trailing whitespace.
-- Which statements are true about requires mandated java.base?
-(Choose two.)
+[DONE]
-- modules jmod: create, list, extract, describe
+- modules jmod: create, list, extract, describe [DONE]